-The term 'Swiss Interbank Clearing (SIC)' is included in the Banking edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Check for lowest price here...
+'Swiss Interbank Clearing (SIC)' is explained in detail and with examples in the Banking edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Swiss Interbank Clearing is the interbank clearing system that Switzerland uses for payments within the country and between its banks.
 SIX Interbank Clearing Limited launched the system on June 10, 1987.
 They have been operating it since then for the Swiss National Bank.

 The primary eligible users of the SIC are all of the Swiss banks along with German Post Finance.
 Cash handling companies, insurance companies, and securities dealers which are based in either Switzerland or Liechtenstein are also able to participate.
 The system allows for foreign based banks to utilize it once they fulfill the added requirements and conditions which the Swiss National Bank sets.

 Swiss Interbank Clearing handles large transactions as well as retail transfers that connect service providers to the banks.
 This includes automatic debits, card payments, and bank transfers.
 The system has grown continuously in the amount volume it settles and quantities of transactions it processes since SIX first launched it.

 Ten years after SIX created and launched the Swiss Interbank Clearing, they developed a similar system to enable the Swiss financial center and Liechtenstein to have access to the European Union’s TARGET2 clearing system.
 This is called the euro Swiss Interbank Clearing, or simply euroSIC.
 It permits Swiss banks settle any payments in Euros between themselves quickly, simply, and cheaply.
 Thanks to this expansion of the system, they do not have to keep mutual euro accounts.
 It saves them the additional trouble, paperwork, and expense.